RoboSDK/Flow/README.md

 <a name="1-3-Cancellation"></a>
 ### Cancellation

-Cancellation of coroutines is tricky, but there is a logical way to cancel this large network_impl.
+Cancellation of coroutines is tricky, but there is a logical way to cancel this large network.

-The producers begin the chain of functions, and the way to end the chain is by beginning with the receiver at the end of the chain. when a cancellation request is performed the consumers at the end of the network_impl flow will begin by exiting their main loop.
+The producers begin the chain of functions, and the way to end the chain is by beginning with the receiver at the end of the chain. when a cancellation request is performed the consumers at the end of the network flow will begin by exiting their main loop.

 At this point, transformers and producers down the chain will be awaiting compute time for their coroutine.
-The receiver will then `flush` out the waiting transformer_impl or producer_impl that is next in line, once that transformer_impl is free the receiver will end.
-Then the transformer_impl will repeat this until the producer_impl is reached at the beginning of the chain and then the producer_impl coroutines will end and exit their scope.
+The receiver will then `flush` out the waiting transformer or producer that is next in line, once that transformer is free the receiver will end.
+Then the transformer will repeat this until the producer is reached at the beginning of the chain and then the producer coroutines will end and exit their scope.

 <a name="2-examples"></a>